modcomlearning/web/README.md

 The Form has Five inputs. product_name, product_desc, product_cost, product_category, product_image_name.<br/>
 In the Form we have a text area to upload long description and a Select option for the Category Drop Down, Other inputs and a Submit Button.<br/>
 <br/>
-ALso, we include a navbar.html, a section and a card.
+Also, we include a navbar.html, a section and a card.
 <br/>
 After Creating the **upload.html** Form, we now create the route that is used to Upload the image to images Folder and the other details including image_name to the database.
 In you app.py, write below **route** code , its the **/upload **route.
 ```